arciisine/functional-pipeline-optimization/README.md

     * If all operations are inline, compile immediately (must assume array)
     * Allow for external optimizers (google-closure, etc.)
 * Bugs
-    * Handle reassignment of index value.
-If reassigning to index value, allocate another variable for that operation
+    * Handle reassignment of transformation parameters.
+      * If reassigning to any param, allocate another variable for that operation
+      * Rewrite any param that is reassigned

 **Refactoring**